jeressia/Built-Assessment/README.md

 ## Running my application

-1. Clone this repo using git clone _.
+1. Clone this repo using git clone https://github.com/jeressia/Built-Assessment.git.
-2. Once this repo is on your machine, run npm install.
+2. Once this repo is on your machine, 'run npm install'.
 3. To see the statement in plain text, 'run npm statement'.
 4. To see the statement in html, 'run npm html-statement'.